-As the producers of A&E’s Sell This House: Extreme searched the web for Atlanta area contractors they discovered the Chandlee and Sons Construction Company website.
+As the producers of A&E’s Sell This House: Extreme searched the web for Atlanta area contractors they discovered the Chandlee Construction Company website.
 Then they discovered this Alpharetta, Georgia contracting firm had previous reality television experience . . . with A&E!
-A conversation was soon held with Seth Chandlee, co-owner of Chandlee and Sons. and this design-build, retail, commercial and light industrial contacting firm was hired.
+A conversation was soon held with Seth Chandlee, co-owner of Chandlee Construction. and this design-build, retail, commercial and light industrial contacting firm was hired.

 This first three day project was a remodel of the kitchen, living room and dining room in a one story house on Lindberg Drive in northeast Atlanta.
 The family of the former owner wanted to have it the home updated in order to place it on the market for sale.